-At the end of a lifetime mortgage or a retirement interest-only mortgage, when your property is sold, you will be responsible for paying all the costs of the sale.
-You might also have to pay an administration fee to the mortgage company.
+At the end of a lifetime mortgage or retirement interest-only mortgage, you (or your estate) cover all the costs when your home is sold, and might be charged an administration fee by the mortgage company.

-At the end of a home reversion scheme, when your property is sold, you will pay your share of the costs of the sale.
-You might also have to pay an administration fee to the reversion company.
+At the end of a home reversion plan when your home is sold, you (or your estate) pay a share of the sale costs and might also pay an administration fee to the reversion company.